arkency/posts/posts/2016-11-13-one-request-can-be-multiple-commands.md

 ---
-title: "One request can be multiple commands"
 created_at: 2016-11-16 13:45:40 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'ddd', 'commands' ]
 newsletter: arkency_form
 ---

+# One request can be multiple commands

 It took me many years to understand the simple truth.
 One HTTP request sent by a browser may include a few separate logical commands.
 One